standards-hub/test/guidelines.md

 Finally, we reach the decisive point of the consensus stages.
 In "Merged or Closed," the fate of each PR is determined: those that achieve approval are merged, signaling the successful addition of a new or improved feature to the standard.
 Those that fail to meet the consensus Approval Criteria are closed, thus concluding their journey without integration.
 This stage marks the resolution of the consensus process and sets the stage for the next cycle of development and improvement.

 ### GitHub Project Workflow
-These are the Project Workflow status:
+To effectively bridge the Standards Consensus Process stages with practical application, the FinOps FOCUS project leverages GitHub Workflows, enabling transparent and efficient tracking of each stage's progress within the [FOCUS WG](https://github.com/orgs/FinOps-Open-Cost-and-Usage-Spec/projects/5) Project.
+These are the Project Status:

 #### Triage:
 As the inception point within the GitHub environment, items are initially triaged by maintainers.
 This sorting process is essential for prioritizing tasks and streamlining the workflow.
+>New Items are automatically assigned to this stage.

 #### Parking Lot:
 Identified by the qualifier "In & Out," this stage serves as a temporary hold for items that, while acknowledged as important, are not immediately actionable.
 The work on these items is paused, often due to external dependencies or strategic considerations.